Kontowicz/Kontowicz.github.io/_posts/2020-09-05-Postbook-part-1.md

 #### Hits:
 * The person with username "user" has a very easy password...

-I just manually was trying few very common passwords.
-Do it by your own.
+I just manually tried a few very common passwords.
+Do it on your own.
 ![Flag](/assets/postbook/flag0/flag.png)